 San Gimignano is one of the most charming and picturesque of all the Tuscan hill towns (and that's saying a lot).

 It's noted mainly for its medieval towers, which dominate this town in the way that skyscrapers dominate modern cities.
-At one time there were more than 70 towers (built as symbols of wealth and as a security precaution by the town's prosperous merchants), but only 14 remain today.
-For spectacular views, climb to the top of the Torre Grossa, the only tower still accessible to visitors.
+These towers were built as symbols of wealth and as a security precaution by the town's prosperous merchants.
+At one time there were more than 70 towers, but only 14 remain today.

 Request Full Destination Guide

 To request access to the full version of this destination guide, please provide your email address below.
 Your email address will only be used for verification purposes and will not be used for marketing purposes.

 |Copyright ©2020 Northstar Travel Media LLC.
 All Rights Reserved.|